e98877331/RatioFixer/README.md

 RatioFixer
 ==========

-This project aims to provide a absolute layout like component but user can specify max virtual width and height,

-than it will automatically scaling to fit physical screen size with the same aspect ratio once being set to content view of activities.
+By using this library, developer can use absolute position which based on virtual coordinate to specify UI position.

 #Showcase:
 The following apps are made with RatioFixer.
-They will look identical on all android devices, no metter what screen size.
+They will look identical on all android devices, for any screen size.

 ![Alt text](./imageForReadme/showcase.jpg "example1")